 Where the Target is required to provide a performance bond to guarantee its contractual performance in the project, the Target usually applies to a bank or an acceptable financial institution for such a facility.
 Pursuant to the terms of such performance bonds, the Target is generally required to place a pledged deposit with a bank or pay an insurance premium to an insurance company.
 In granting such a facility, the Target may further be required to provide collateral or security and the Target's directors may be asked to provide personal indemnities.
-For more information on the personal indemnities provided by the Target's directors, please refer to Section 13.2 titled "Past Interested Person Transactions" of the Target's Letter to Shareholders.
+For more information on the personal indemnities provided by the Target's directors, please refer to Section 13.2 titled "Past Interested Person Transactions" and Section 13.3 titled "Present and On-Going Interested Person Transactions" of the Target's Letter to Shareholders.